Skip to content

 It helps birdwatchers and researchers determine the gender of these birds.

-When observing a group of lesser goldfinches, they can easily spot the males with their distinctive black foreheads.
+When observing a group of lesser goldfinches, they can easily spot the males with distinctive black foreheads.
 It is worth noting that this black forehead trait is not exclusive to the lesser goldfinch.

 Both the American goldfinch and Lawrence’s goldfinch also possess this characteristic.